 - Too early in the process

-Weight loss takes time and the rate of results aren’t created equal.
-Depending the macros and physical activity level, some people may experience faster results than others.
+Weight loss takes time and the rate of results isn’t created equal.
+Depending on the macros and physical activity level, some people may experience faster results than others.

-People who do strength training may notice that they lose inches but not losing weight.
+People who do strength training may notice that they lose inches but not lose weight.